Shreesh-Coder/server-app-nexran-xapp-controler/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.